zacanger/niddesa/text/generated-translations/mahaniddesa/sinhala/07-sinhala-amazon.md

 [Msdiv 52] (#msdiv52) {#msdiv52 .ref .msdiv} (7 - 4)

 [APZ 52.1] (#apz52 .1) {#apz52 .1 .ref .apz} "Was the reputation of Yaz who filtered him
-Payable”Which resource is the reference?
+Payable"Which resource is the reference?
 This world is in pre-eminence (ii) Care Ladddeveda treats multidimensional Ladddeveda
 It is this resource that will be dispensed with medicines in Ladddeveda Siuru Pindahara Ambulance.
-(iii) What is the reputation? (iv) This world is pangy, and discreet There was a good understanding of the polyline and the film, but the formulaic or Disciplinary Dharma or Dhamma Lecturer, or “Aragadziri” “Physiology” or saying “Pansicular” or “Thechivical” or “Thechivical” or Say “Provincient” or “Mineral” or “Nezajikka”
+(iii) What is the reputation? (iv) This world is pangy, and discreet There was a good understanding of the polyline and the film, but the formulaic or Disciplinary Dharma or Dhamma Lecturer, or "Aragadziri" "Physiology" or saying "Pansicular" or "Thechivical" or "Thechivical" or Say "Provincient" or "Mineral" or "Nezajikka"
-Kia or “reality” received the preferential or secondary center received or said that Akasanakhayati received the society or Consciousness received the society, or the Anchinavatha received the society Kia or Nevadanasagatha received the society.
+Kia or "reality" received the preferential or secondary center received or said that Akasanakhayati received the society or Consciousness received the society, or the Anchinavatha received the society Kia or Nevadanasagatha received the society.
 This Reputation.
-“He paid it.”
+"He paid it."
 Is Buddha, Dhamma, Hides, Leave the tenet His resource and his reputation is deteriorating.
 Draw Disappear Wei.
 Break.

 [APZ 52.2] (#apz52 .2) {#apz52 .2 .ref .apz} "To see this too
-Hikmennea”, this is also the resource of pre-eminence and reputation The Buddha, Dhamma, Hides, the precepts of the recent half This resource of the scandal and the distress is seen, and the decision is expressed by the decision.
+Hikmennea", this is also the resource of pre-eminence and reputation The Buddha, Dhamma, Hides, the precepts of the recent half This resource of the scandal and the distress is seen, and the decision is expressed by the decision.
-“Prophecy, Hikmennay” are three precepts: (iii) overburdable, adhibiti, princes.”
+"Prophecy, Hikmennay" are three precepts: (iii) overburdable, adhibiti, princes."
 What is the hypothermia?
 In this plant there is a mauna sil Vedi, Divisional Sanctuary Hikmune Vedi, Academically and Gochchery The precepts of seeing fear even in the little offense dweltSamaden Hikfatty, Small cold, early behavior of the location of the large cold sil, restraint mucus